derekshirk/personal-site-2020/posts/2020-website-redesign.md

 [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) or CSS variables are powerful and really fun to use.
 They are the secret sauce behind my light and dark mode themes and a key ingredient in my themeable SVG favicon.

 ## Dark mode support
-While I'm not completely satisfied with the current theme switcher UI, this feature paired with dark mode support are easily the aspects of my site that I am most proud.
-The trickiest aspect of this was incorporating dark mode support via the `prefers-color-scheme` media queries _and_ a theme switcher interface.
+While I'm not completely satisfied with the current theme switcher UI, I'm quite proud of how well this feature and dark mode support are working together.

 <figure class="u-releaseWide u-padEnds03">
   <img src="/static/img/posts/2020-redesign-sample-01.jpg">
 </figure>

-I opted to write the user's theme (switcher) selections to `localStorage`, and getting the two methods of theme switching to work seamlessly together without tripping over each other required a significant amount of consideration.
+I opted to write the user's theme selections to `localStorage`, and getting the two methods of theme switching to work seamlessly together without tripping over each other required some consideration.
 I hope to write a more comprehensive article on the specifics of how I went about achieving this soon.

 ## Designing for reduced motion
 My prior site incorporated some animations which over time, I found increasingly overdone and distracting.
 Looking back, I hate to think about how users with motion sensitivity were affected by this.
 This time around, I still wanted to incorporate some motion but instead opted for a more subtle and inclusive approach.